Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 UTEP Stats and Trends

-- UTEP's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- UTEP has gone over the point total in 54.5% of its opportunities this year (six times in 11 games with a set point total).

-- UTEP is 5-2 against the spread and 5-3 overall in games when it scores more than 20.3 points.
+- UTEP is 5-2 against the spread and 5-3 overall when the team scores more than 20.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.